 10 Of The Most Well-Known Clichés Of French Fashion

 1. The Beret

 If you ask anyone what they think of when they hear “French fashion”, they’ll reference a beret.
 I think this is probably the biggest cliché regarding French girl style.
 The truth is most of the French girls I know (and I’m seeing in the streets of Paris) do not wear a beret.
-And I’m sure that most of the French people do not actually know how to wear properly this type of hat.
+And I’m sure that most French people do not actually know how to wear properly this type of hat.
 In my opinion, it’s just a stereotype that’s not really true.
 If you’re looking for a hat to wear this fall/winter, opt for a wool fedora instead; it’s très chic and not cliché at all.

 2. The Silk Scarf

-I’m sure you’ve seen many French girls on Pinterest wearing a silky scarf around their necks, on their bags, and in their hair.
+I’m sure you’ve seen many French girls on Pinterest wearing silky scarf around their necks, on their bags, and in their hair.
 In my opinion, this French fashion cliché is both true and false.
 It’s probably true that a lot of French women have in their closet a silky scarf.
 However, French women do not wear those scarves on a day-to-day basis.
 And they usually reserve them for special occasions and very chic outfits.
 Personally, I love to wear my Carré de soie from Hermès with a black dress and a pair of loafers but I never wear this scarf on a daily basis.

 3. The Striped Shirt or Marinière